 Matthew 15

 Summary.
 This chapter highlights the contrast between the proud and the humble: the proud in themselves, the Pharisees and the scribes, who call themselves righteous, versus the humble ones, the poor, the oppressed, and the Canaanite woman, who accept that they are nobody.
 We see two extremes; on one end, the Pharisees and scribes, who are the leaders of the house of Israel, accuse the Lord Jesus of many things, and on the other end, a simple Canaanite woman who is not part of the house of Israel but comes and acknowledges the Lord Jesus as the Son of God and begs Him for help.
 Here, we see that the Lord grants mercy to anyone who has a humble heart and simple faith towards the Lord.
 The Lord Jesus has something important to say and show to each group of people in this chapter.
 1) The Pharisees and scribes.
 The Lord Jesus confronts the Pharisees and scribes for breaking the commandments of God and calls them hypocrites and blind guides, saying, “You have made void the commandment of God because of your tradition.”
 2) The disciples.
 The Lord Jesus teaches His disciples at every opportunity.
 He plainly tells His disciples that the Pharisees and scribes are blind leaders, and they should leave them alone and not follow them, “Let them alone; they are blind guides.”
 3) Multitudes of poor and suffering people.
 The Lord Jesus and the disciples minister to large crowds.
 The Lord Jesus shows His mercy and compassion on them by healing and feeding them, “I have compassion on the multitude, because they continue with Me already three days and have nothing to eat; and I am not willing to send them away not eating, lest they faint on the way.”
 4) The Canaanite woman.
 This woman shows great faith and is humble in her heart and spirit.
 In conversing with her, the Lord Jesus says, “I was not sent except to the lost sheep of the house of Israel,” implying that He went to this region to call His lost sheep.
-However, the Lord shows that His love is extended to the Gentiles as well, for the few honest hearts and glorify the Lord.
+However, the Lord shows that His love is extended to the Gentiles as well, for the few honest hearts who glorify the Lord.
 Thus, the Gentiles have been included in His mission.

 Then there come to Jesus from Jerusalem Pharisees and scribes, saying,

-Comments Matthew 15:1 The evil tried to stop the Lord’s plan, and they used whoever was willing to do the work for them.
+The evil tried to stop the Lord’s plan, and they used whoever was willing to do the work for them.
 They wanted to disturb the work of the Lord, and they used the Pharisees and the scribes for this task.

 Why do Thy disciples transgress the tradition of the elders?
 For they do not wash the hands when they eat bread.

-Comments Matthew 15:2 The Pharisees and the scribes used traditions to control people.
+The Pharisees and the scribes used traditions to control people.
 That has been the way of teaching since previous generations, which they must keep.
 We see that the traditions of man control the order of God.
 Man’s commandments or God’s commandments; these people (Pharisees and Scribes) intentionally used man’s traditions, proclaiming them as God's given commandments.
 They used men’s order above God's order just to please men, not God.
 This was wrong to do, and it goes from generation to generation.
 That is why the Lord came to abolish the Law.

 And answering He said to them, Why do you also transgress the commandment of God on account of your tradition?